codio/knowledge/source/instructors/authoring/assessments/add-assessment.rst

    .. image:: /img/guides/add_assessment.png
       :alt: Add Assessment

-3. Click **Create**.
+3. Fill the appropriate fields and click **Create**.

 While creating/editing the assessment, you can still see/edit the guide page.

 Assessment Auto-Generation
 ++++++++++++++++++++++++++

 Assessments can be auto-generated based on the text found on a guides page.
-Currently only :ref:`Multiple Choice <multiple-choice>`, :ref:`Fill in the Blanks <fill-in-blanks>`, :ref:`Free Text <free-text>` and :ref:`Parsons Puzzle <parsons-puzzle>` assessments can be auto-generated.
+Currently only :ref:`Multiple Choice <multiple-choice>`, :ref:`Fill in the Blanks <fill-in-blanks>`, :ref:`Free Text <free-text>`, , :ref:`Standard Code Test <standard-code-test>`, and :ref:`Parsons Puzzle <parsons-puzzle>` assessments can be auto-generated.
 For more information, please check out :ref:`Generating Assessments With AI <ai-assessment-generation>`

 Refer to the specific topics for the type of assessment: